Back to All Posts

 Sophia M. Sachs Butterfly House

-The Sophia M. Sachs Butterfly House is a not-for-profit organization which was established in 1995 to increase awareness of the natural habitat in which butterflies thrive.
-The Butterfly House has many volunteer opportunities for people to share their love of gardening and butterflies – making it one of St. Louis’ best attractions for seniors.
+Located at the Faust Park in Chesterfield, the Sophia M. Sachs Butterfly House was established in 1995 to increase awareness of the natural habitat in which butterflies thrive.
+The Butterfly House, which is affiliated with the Missouri Botanical Garden, has many volunteer opportunities for people to share their love of gardening and butterflies—making it one of the best attractions in St. Louis for seniors.

 Hours of Operation